matplotlib/matplotlib/doc/devel/communication_guide.rst

   who may no longer be active on GitHub, build relationships with potential contributors, and connect with other projects and communities who use Matplotlib.
-* In prioritizing understandability and extensiblity, we recognize that people using Matplotlib, in whatever capacity, are part of our community.
+* In prioritizing understandability and extensibility, we recognize that people using Matplotlib, in whatever capacity, are part of our community.
 Doing so empowers our community members to build community with each other, for example by creating educational resources, building third party tools, and building